-This is probably as close to an urban explorer’s dream location as it gets: Battleship Island, Gunkanjima in Japanese, an abandoned island off the coast of Nagasaki.
-Today, it can be easily reached by guided tours from Nagasaki port.
+This is probably as close to an urban explorer’s dream location as it gets: Battleship Island, Gunkanjima in Japanese, a derelict island near Nagasaki.

 With its street view technology, Google provides extensive coverage of the place.
-It lets you peek into the buildings, even showing remains of Gunkanjima’s former residents such as tube TVs or discarded soda bottles.
+It lets you peek into the buildings, even showing remains of the island’s former residents such as tube TVs or discarded soda bottles.